180Protocol/codaptor/docs/getting-started.md

 * [Running Cordaptor standalone](#running-cordaptor-standalone)
 * [Running Cordaptor in Docker](#running-cordaptor-in-docker)

+## System requirements

+Cordaptor preview is compatible with Corda 4.5 or higher.
+We are intending to make it compatible with earlier versions of Corda 4, as well as support Corda 5 from day one.

 ## Ad hoc use of Cordaptor embedded CorDapp bundle

 One way to use Cordaptor is to deploy it alongside your CorDapp(s) into the Corda node.